darkLord19/redisdel/README.md

 # redisdel

-Scan keys matching a given pattern and delete them.
+Scan for redis keys matching a given pattern and delete them.

 Steps -
 1. set following in `redisdel.conf` -